 For an ideal diet, veggies and fresh bloodworms are recommended.
 Other than that, high-quality flakes or pellets are good enough if you are on a tight budget.

 Pro Tip: Their diet should consist of little food consumed within 2-3 mins.
 They should be fed only twice or thrice a day to avoid overfeeding and, in turn, preventing excessive murkiness of the water.

-But one should bear in mind that sustaining a high nitrogen diet is n’t particularly good for them and may lead to various disorders.
+But one should bear in mind that sustaining a high nitrogen diet is not particularly good for them and may lead to various disorders.